gabrieldelaparra/SPARQLforHumans/README.md

 Sorting takes `Sample500.filterAll.gz` as input and outputs `Sample500.filterAll-Sorted.gz`.

 > The sorting command process gives no notifications about the status.
-Please be patient.
+For the `latest` it should take around 6h.

 ``` bash
 $ gzip -dc Sample500.filterAll.gz | LANG=C sort -S 200M --parallel=4 -T tmp/ --compress-program=gzip | gzip > Sample500.filterAll-Sorted.gz